w3f/polkadot-spec/spec.md

 Candidate: [
 	parachain_index: U64,
 	collator_signature: Signature,
-	unprocessed_ingress: [ [ [ Message, ... ], ... ], ... ],	// ordered by para-chain index and then by block number and then by message index.
+	unprocessed_ingress: [ [ [ bytes, ... ], ... ], ... ],	// ordered by para-chain index and then by block number and then by message index.
 	block_data: U64
 ]
 ```